Glossary and definitions

 The online buying and selling of products and service by businesses and consumers.

 Emission-free delivery means the delivery of goods without CO2 emissions.
-In relation to the key performance indicator, emission-free delivery means the delivery of letters and parcels from the last sorting activity before distribution to the final destination (last-mile) in the Benelux without CO2 emissions.
+In relation to the key performance indicator, emission-free delivery means the delivery of letters and parcels, both by PostNL and by our delivery partners, from the last sorting activity before distribution to the final destination (last-mile) in the Benelux without CO2 emissions.
 This also includes the collection of mail and parcels, but excludes transport by large trucks.

 European emission standards